arkworks-rs/circom-compat/README.md

 - [x] Proof generations and verification using Arkworks
 - [ ] CLI for common operations

-## Known limitations

-Currently, due to an issue in our upstream (https://github.com/wasmerio/wasmer/issues/4072), this crate works as expected only up to Rust version `1.67.0`; in newer Rust versions, `wasmer` is currently unsound.

 ## Acknowledgements

 This library would not have been possibly without the great work done in:

 - [`zkutil`](https://github.com/poma/zkutil/)
 - [`snarkjs`](https://github.com/iden3/snarkjs/)